AdevintaSpain/Prado/README.md

 - Shows the current image you are in and the total of images
 - Allows device rotation
 - Adds support for zoom in, zoom out, scroll within the image and double-tap
-- TECH: Choose the image provider you want to use: Picasso or Glide
+- TECH: Support for loading images with Picasso or Glide, choose your favorite!

 ## Sample Usage
 #### From Kotlin